Research Proposal BMFTR Juniorverbünde "Zukunft eHealth"

 AEGIS is anchored within CAIMed, Lower Saxony's strategic initiative for medical AI research connecting university medical centers, technical universities, and research institutes across the state.
 CAIMed maintains affiliations with leading German research infrastructures including the Medical Informatics Initiative (MII) and the German Center for Cardiovascular Research (DZHK).

-AEGIS Supervisory Board
+AEGIS Advisory Board

-CAIMed Director
+CAIMed Founding Director

 Prof. Dr. Wolfgang Nejdl

-L3S Research Center, Founding Director CAIMed
+L3S Research Center, AI methodology guidance

-CAIMed Director
+CAIMed Director UMG

 Prof. Dr. Niels Grabe